Winston Churchill: Cuba, India, and Sudan: 1895–1899

 Churchill volunteered to join Bindon Blood's Malakand Field Force in its campaign against Mohmand rebels in the Swat Valley of north-west India.
 Blood accepted on condition he was assigned as a journalist, the beginning of Churchill's writing career.
 He returned to Bangalore in October 1897 and wrote his first book, The Story of the Malakand Field Force, which received positive reviews.
 He wrote his only work of fiction, Savrola, a Ruritanian romance.
 To keep occupied, Churchill embraced writing as what Roy Jenkins calls his "whole habit", especially through his career when he was out of office.
 Writing was his safeguard against recurring depression, which he referred to as his "black dog".

+Winston Churchill posing in uniform in front of a backdrop depicting the Egyptian Pyramids, 1898.

+Officers involved in the Inter-Regimental Polo Tournament at Meerut, 1899.
+Winston Churchill is standing second from right.

-Using London contacts, Churchill got attached to General Herbert Kitchener's campaign in the Sudan as a 21st Lancers subaltern while, working as a journalist for The Morning Post.
+Using London contacts, Churchill got attached to General Herbert Kitchener's campaign in the Sudan as a 21st Lancers subaltern, while working as a journalist for The Morning Post.
 After participating in one of the British Army's last cavalry charges in the Battle of Omdurman in September 1898, the 21st Lancers were stood down.
 In October, Churchill returned to England and began writing The River War about the campaign; it was published in 1899.
 He decided to leave the army as he was critical of Kitchener's actions, particularly the unmerciful treatment of enemy wounded and his desecration of Muhammad Ahmad's tomb.

 On 2 December 1898, Churchill embarked for India to settle his military business and complete his resignation.
 He spent much time playing polo, the only ball sport in which he was ever interested.
 Having left the Hussars, he sailed from Bombay on 20 March 1899, determined to launch a career in politics.